rickosborne/cascades/md/34-6-1-sandstorm.md

 "Is there really a bomb?"

-"It's been taken care of," I offered instead of a direct confirmation.
+"The situation has been taken care of," I offered instead of a direct confirmation.
 "We'll be landing shortly and you should get buckled in."

 Junior looked like he wanted to ask more, but Senior put a hand on his shoulder and walked him past me.